rant-lang/reference/src/language-features/variables.md

 If a child scope shadows a parent variable and you want to access the parent variable explicitly, you can use the **descope operator**.

 To do this, prefix the variable name with a `^` character.
-Adding more than one `^` character in a row will skip up to that many scopes.

 ```rant
 <$a = foo>